ben-laufer/DMRichR/README.md

 #### UC Davis Example

-If you are using the Barbera cluster at UC Davis, the following commands can be used to execute `DM.R` from your login node (i.e. epigenerate), where `htop` should be called first to make sure the resources (16 cores and 128 GB RAM for a few days) are available.
+If you are using the Barbera cluster at UC Davis, the following commands can be used to execute `DM.R` from your login node (i.e. epigenerate), where `htop` should be called first to make sure the whole node is available.
 This should be called from the working directory that contains the cytosine reports and **not** from within a `screen`.

 ```
 module load R